fastoch/WSL/README.md

 - Jump into your BIOS and enable virtualization
 - Upgrade Powershell to the latest stable version (currently 7.5.0)
 - Make the latest Powershell version your default when using the Windows Terminal

+# Installation

 - Open a terminal (you'll need admin privileges for the next command to work)
-- Run `wsl --install`
+- Run `wsl --install` to install WSL2
 - Reboot via `shutdown -r -t 0`
-- Open a terminal and run `wsl --install Ubuntu`
+- Open a terminal and run `wsl --install Ubuntu` to install Ubuntu
 - This will install the latest LTS version
 - Once Ubuntu install is complete, run `wsl -l -v`
-- This will list the installed distributions, their state, and the WSL version they use
+- This will list all the installed distributions, their state, and the WSL version they use
 - Now, run `wsl -d ubuntu` to start your Linux VM
 - You'll get prompted for entering a username and pwd
 - you can leave your WSL VM by running `exit`

+# Useful WSL commands

 - to get a list of other available Linux distributions (distros), run `wsl -l --online`

----
+- to shutdown all WSL machines: `wsl --shutdown`
+- to terminate a specific WSL machine: `wsl --terminate <distroName>`
+- to set a distro as your default WSL distro, run `wsl --set-default <distroName>`
+- to remove a distro: `wsl --unregister <distroName>`

 # Accessing Linux files in Windows

-- we can run `cd` to place ourselves inside our Linux user's home directory
+- from our Ubuntu VM, we can run `cd` to place ourselves inside our user's home directory
 - then, run `explorer.exe .` to open up our current location inside Windows file explorer
   - the actual path is \\wsl.localhost\Ubuntu\home\<username>

----

 # GUI Apps in WSL

-@8/24
+@12/24